Human-Mammalian Brain - Basal Ganglia 10X snRNASeq analysis: clustering and annotations#

 You need to be connected to the internet to run this notebook or connected to a cache that has the HMBA-BG data downloaded already.

 The notebook presented here shows quick visualizations from precomputed metadata in the atlas.
-For examples on accessing the expression matrices, specifically selecting genes from expression matrices, see the general_acessing_10x_snRNASeq_tutorial.ipynb tutorial/example.
+For examples on accessing the expression matrices, specifically selecting genes from expression matrices, see the general_accessing_10x_snRNASeq_tutorial.ipynb tutorial/example.
+In a related tutorial, we also show how to access and use HMBA-BG gene expression data.

 import pandas as pd